pandas-dev/pandas/doc/source/user_guide/indexing.rst

    df['color'] = np.where(df['col2'] == 'Z', 'green', 'red')
    df

-If you have more than one conditions, you can use :func:`numpy.select` to achieve that.
+If you have multiple conditions, you can use :func:`numpy.select` to achieve that.
 Say corresponding to three conditions there are three choice of colors, with a fourth color as a fallback, you can do the following.

 .. ipython:: python